Requiem for My Father

 Dad and his music - the top left and right pictures include his sister and brother.
 Dad played the clarinet and saxophone.

-Dad on a swimming team in college.
+Dad on his swimming team in college.

 Dad building his Long EZ airplane designed by Burt Rutan.